torvalds/linux/Documentation/userspace-api/unshare.rst

 Most legacy operating system kernels support an abstraction of threads as multiple execution contexts within a process.
 These kernels provide special resources and mechanisms to maintain these "threads".
-The Linux kernel, in a clever and simple manner, does not make distinction between processes and "threads".
+The GNU/Linux kernel, in a clever and simple manner, does not make distinction between processes and "threads".
 The kernel allows processes to share resources and thus they can achieve legacy "threads" behavior without